MalinJakob/Webbutveckling-1/README.md

-# Project 1&2 within the course Webbutveckling 1
+# Webbutveckling 1

-The project is about creating a webpage with information about yourself.
+All the assignments within the course Webbutveckling 1.